 What is a cockroach?

-Roaches, alternatively referred to as cockroaches, are physically represented by six legs, two antennae, wings, and typically a brownish-red or black coloring.
-On average, they can measure up to and around two inches in length.
+Roaches, alternatively referred to as cockroaches, are physically represented by six legs, two antennae, wings, and a brownish-red or black coloring.
+On average, they measure up to around two inches in length.

 In the Southeastern United States, some people may use the word palmetto bug to refer to a cockroach.
-Palmetto bug can be a nickname for the American Cockroach or can refer to many other types of insects.
+Palmetto bug can be a nickname for the American Cockroach or refer to many other types of insects.
 Whatever the nickname, the roach is not welcome in your home or business.
-Their diet consists of nearly everything including books, human food, construction material, and even other insects.
-You can typically find the pests in warm, moist, dark places like basements, crawl spaces, or under your sink.
+Their diet consists of nearly everything.
+That includes books, human food, construction material, and even other insects.
+You can find them in warm, moist, dark places like basements, crawl spaces, or under the sink.

 One important thing to know when it comes to roaches is that there are two main varieties: German and American.
 American roaches, otherwise known as water bugs, prefer moist environments like drains and sewers.
 They’re larger than their German counterparts, reddish-brown with tan markings on their pronotum, and one female can produce over 800 offspring in a year.
 German cockroaches are smaller and prefer to hide in cracks and crevices with light brown coloration with two dark stripes down their tops.
 Their biggest defining characteristic is how rapidly they reproduce, with one female capable of creating 30,000 babies in a single year.

 They’re not sanitary creatures.
-They enjoy eating garbage, breed in sewage, and are consistently leaving waste and mess around everywhere they go.
+They enjoy eating garbage and breeding in sewage.
+They’re also always leaving waste and mess everywhere they go.
 This means that their bites, even if they’re rare, are especially dirty and can potentially spread contaminants that can lead to harmful infections or make you more susceptible to contracting disease.
-They’re dirty in general, so their presence can also make existing allergies or asthma flare up more than usual for people living in the same environment as them.
+They’re dirty in general, so their presence can also make existing allergies or asthma flare up more than usual for people living in the same environment.

 Why do I have cockroaches?

 Any home or business is an ideal breeding ground for most species of cockroach.
-There is food, warmth, water, and nesting sites that make year-round nesting easy for them.
+There is food, warmth, water, and nesting sites that aren’t affected by the seasons.
 The best way to keep them out is by being vigilant about home cleanliness, both interior and exterior, to make access to food (they prefer garbage and crumbs for the most part) more difficult.

-How can Gregory Pest remove cockroaches from my home or business?
+How does Gregory Pest remove cockroaches from my property?

 An expert exterminator from Gregory Pest Solutions will be your full-service pest solutions provider specializing in the effective removal and prevention of roaches from your home or business.